23 Eco Friendly Bathroom Products For a Zero Waste Morning Routine

 As I’ve mentioned in other articles about reducing waste, zero waste is more of an aspirational goal than an actual fact.
 Zero waste is a shift in mindset that helps us evaluate what we buy and bring into our homes in terms of its effect on the planet.
 The end result is a lot less trash and that’s a good thing no matter how imperfect you are in meeting your zero waste goals!

-By focusing on making zero waste swaps whenever you can – whether it’s in the bathroom, kitchen, laundry room or on-the-go, you’ll be helping to keep plastic out of the oceans and reducing the amount of garbage in landfills and incinerators.
-Less demand for stuff = lower pollution and fewer greenhouse gasses – and we know this planet needs our help with this!
+By focusing on making zero waste swaps and living a more sustainable lifestyle whenever you can – whether it’s in the bathroom (like we are talking about today), the kitchen, the laundry room or on-the-go, you’ll be helping to keep plastic out of the oceans and reducing the amount of garbage in landfills and incinerators.

-Zero Waste Bathroom Essentials
+Best Zero Waste & Eco-Friendly Bathroom Products

-RELATED: Best Stores to Shop for Zero Waste Products
+RELATED: Best Zero Waste Shops

 zero waste bathroom essentials - personal care

-Zero Waste Personal Care Supplies
+Zero Waste Personal Care Products

 Toothpaste – Instead of a non-recyclable tube of toothpaste, switch to a toothpaste powder in a reusable tin, toothpaste tablets or homemade toothpaste in a reusable jar.